codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 Simply assign the [android:background](http://developer.android.com/reference/android/view/View.html#attr_android:background) property to any view or layout to change the background color or image.
 The `android:background` for any view can be either a color hex value "#000040" or a drawable image "@drawable/some_image".
 Use padding around a layout to add extra content spacing.

+**How would I create images that look good at any resolution?**

+You have probably noticed that there are multiple drawable folders (i.e drawable-hdpi, drawable-ldpi) which allow us to provide [multiple resolutions for different density screens](http://developer.android.com/training/basics/supporting-devices/screens.html#create-bitmaps).
+Also, there are cases where the button has an image background that needs to stretch to support different text.
+In this case you might need to [draw a 9-patch](http://developer.android.com/tools/help/draw9patch.html) stretchable button.
+Check out the [Button Custom Background Official Guide](http://developer.android.com/guide/topics/ui/controls/button.html#CustomBackground) for specific details.

 **How do I remove the grey border from ImageButton?**

 You can remove the border by either setting `android:background` to "@null" or setting `style` to "android:attr/borderlessButtonStyle":